 As a school, our ultimate priority is to maintain the safety of all members of our community, both emotionally and physically.
 This applies inside classrooms, around our school building, outside at the park, and on field trips.
 Atlas complies with all state and federal statutes pertaining to school safety, including but not limited to RSMO 160.261, and the Missouri Safe Schools Act.
 As stated above, teachers take a proactive approach by teaching conflict resolution skills, setting clear expectations, reinforcing positive behavior, and redirecting misbehavior.
 In response to any sort of misbehavior that infringes on the safety of our community, our goal is to be focused on being rehabilitative rather than punitive, while maintaining compliance with the law.
-As first-line approaches to misbehavior, all staff employ natural and logical consequences whenever possible.
-We believe consequences are one element of responding to challenging behavior; however, Atlas Elementary prioritizes teaching replacement behaviors when assigning next-steps after a student engages in misbehavior.
+As first-line approaches to misbehavior, all staff employ logical consequences whenever possible.
+We believe consequences are one element of responding to challenging behavior; however, Atlas prioritizes teaching replacement behaviors when assigning next-steps after a student engages in misbehavior.
 As such, maintaining all students' dignity rather than shaming or blaming them is central to a restorative approach to discipline.

-When a behavior crosses a line, is disruptive, or unsafe (emotionally and/or physically), our intervention ladder serves as a guideline for defining tiers of unacceptable behavior and associated consequences.
-This is not intended to be a comprehensive, exhaustive list, but is rather a snapshot of the types of behaviors that fall into each category and the associated types of responses these tiers of behaviors trigger.
-The school always retains discretion to take into account a myriad of factors to determine consequences for misbehavior, including context, if a behavior is rare or recurring, whether malice or ill intent preceded the behavior, if a student has a disability impacting behavior, and/or if the student is already on a specific behavior plan.
+When a behavior crosses a line, is disruptive, or unsafe (emotionally and/or physically), we take into account a myriad of factors to determine consequences for misbehavior, including context, if a behavior is rare or recurring, whether malice or ill intent preceded the behavior, if a student has a disability impacting behavior, and/or if the student is already on a specific behavior plan.
 Atlas follows state and federal law with respect to student discipline and interventions.